 What are Student Summits?

-Student Summits are immersive educational events for and with students of all ages.
-During a Summit, students work with world class educators learning to how to utilize technology in the classroom.
-Scheduled for a full day or entire week, Students Summits expose students and teachers to educational technology experiences.
+Student Summits are immersive educational events for students of all ages.
+During a Summit, students work with world-class educators learning how to utilize technology in and out of the classroom.
+Scheduled for a full day or entire week, Students Summits expose students and teachers to inspiring educational technology experiences.

 There are a variety of scenarios we offer for Student Summits.